Last Updated on July 27, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 Communication is such an important factor in life and can be the reason endeavors succeed or fail.
 It is no less important in the school setting.
-However, time and again I find myself with a new family in my office which has hit a barrier in communicating with their child’s school.
-Perhaps the administration has stopped responding to them or does not seem to take action on their complaints.
-Maybe they are unable to persuade staff that some issue exists.
+However, time and again I find myself speaking with parents who have hit a barrier in communicating with a student’s school.

-Communication in the school setting can be unique.
-Yes there are straightforward school staffs who work with parents and life is good, but often this is not the case.
-Administrators are nervous about committing to anything, admitting anything, or making firm and final decisions.
-They also can be arrogant and treat parents like the children they supervise.
+School administrators are sometimes nervous about committing to anything, admitting anything, or making firm and final decisions about students.
+School staff can also be arrogant and treat parents like they are the children they supervise.

-This has resulted in parents with complaints, needs and issues oftentimes being ignored, dismissed or minimized.
-Or, a parent may find THEY or their child improperly become a target after a complaint is lodged by them.
+This has resulted in parents with student complaints, needs and issues oftentimes being ignored, dismissed or minimized.
+Or, a parent may find THEY or the student improperly become a target after a student complaint is lodged (e.g. retaliation).

 It can be extremely frustrating.
 As such, I frequently find myself telling parents that they need to “act like politicians” when dealing with the school; that when they enter the school environment, they have entered the political sphere.

 What?
 This is school, not politics!
 Not so.

 Have you ever met with a senator or city council member and come away from the meeting not knowing what was said or what was agreed to?
 Feeling you were heard and feeling better, but later realizing you don’t know the result of your communication or what will be done?

 Schools are often the same way.
 Politicians usually want you happy, want your vote, but don’t necessarily take action on your individual complaint.
 Same with school staff.
 They may listen and smile and reassure you, but may not take action on a student’s or parent’s problems.